lgugelmann/HD6301_thing/asm/README.md

    user programs.
 Create a standard library for user programs which is just labels to the monitor versions.
  * A `help` command for the monitor.
+ * Make the memory map more explict and document it to avoid monitor / user program conflicts.
+The `include/macros.inc` macros don't help anymore as monitor and user programs are assembled separately.
+   * Get the keyboard buffer away from user RAM.
+   * Make it clear which zeropage addresses are system vs user usable.